Don't touch my tabs! (rel=noopener)

 Risk impact

-Don't touch my tabs! (rel=noopener) is relatively safe to use as it requires very minimum permissions.
+Don't touch my tabs! (rel=noopener) requires very minimum permissions.

 Risk likelihood